CSC2032 : Algorithm Design and Analysis

 Assessment Rationale And Relationship

 The PC exam will be used to assess students' understanding and ability to apply the knowledge, theory and techniques covered in the course.
-The coursework assignment will be used to help develop and assess students' understanding of and abilities to practically apply knowledge and techniques covered on the course.

 A range of formative assessments are used to support student’s self-study during the module and gauge their understanding as the course progresses.